rust-lang/rust-by-example/examples/flow_control/while_let/input.md

 Similar to `if let`, `while let` can make awkward `match` sequences more tolerable.
-Consider, for example the following sequence:
+Consider the following sequence that increments `i`:

 ```rust
 // Make `optional` of type `Option<i32>`